maschad/fair-trade-coffeee/README.md

 # Fair Trade Coffee

-A Smart Contract implementing a coffee supply chain, to verify the authenticity and improve trackability of a coffee bean, from farm to consumer.
+A dApp implementing a coffee supply chain, to verify the authenticity and improve trackability of a coffee bean, from farm to consumer.

 ## Contracts